Sexual Life can lead to serious infertility.

 Referrals finally lead us to Mr Jonas Ramey.

-Another condition that can reduce fertility.
+Another condition that can reduce it.

-There is an 80% chance of antibiotics treating the STD-tested infection (far greater than the chances my googling had suggested).
+There is an 80% chance of antibiotics treating the infection (far greater than the chances my googling had suggested).

 The big question is, if all of this is so, why do we not know more about it and have more conclusive research?